tianon/wishlist/zulip.md

 - bot API keys should probably be hidden or obscured by default, and should probably include confirmation on the regenerate action (because it's otherwise really disruptive)

+- search is "stiff" (I'm not sure exactly how else to describe it); the "narrow" options are all very strict
+  - for example, searching for text that's in part of a URL doesn't seem to match
+  - I don't think there's a way to search for messages in any topic that contains certain words (ie, searching by words in a topic title, not by words in the message -- `topic:` is strictly exact match)

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)